Fall 2017 - Skill Enhancement

 This course covers the basics of developing and organizing Quantity Surveys and Labor Plans for construction activities.
 The class will help UBC members understand how they are used in cost estimating and production tracking.

 This “hands-on” course is designed for beginners.
 General computer skills will be taught including, but not limited to, the Windows Operating System, tool bars, file storage, and basics of the Microsoft WORD software.
-This course is perfect for those with little or no experience with computer knowledge.
+This course is perfect for those with little or no experience of computer knowledge.

 This “hands-on” course is designed to familiarize the student with EXCEL software.
 Students will learn how to navigate through a spreadsheet, enter, format and sort data within cells, use basic formulas and functions, and develop charts and graphs.
 Although there is not a prerequisite for this class, it is recommended that the student has basic computer knowledge (i.e. navigating through toolbars, opening, closing, saving documents, etc.).